Mjz86/c_colon/mcc.md

-for a pointer p declared within a code region b to an stable const region of memory r, if a stable value const v loaded from address a originating from p is loaded from memory , then until the end of b , the expression `std::memcmp(std::addressof(v),a,sizeof(v))==0` must be true , otherwise the behavior is undefined( the definition is not in terms of pointer being unique , but in terms of meaning ).
+for a pointer p declared within a code region b to an stable const region of memory r, if a stable value const v loaded from address a originating from p is loaded from memory , then until the end of b , the expression `std::memcmp(std::addressof(v),a,sizeof(v))==0` must be true( the values at that memory  region must not be modified) , otherwise the behavior is undefined( the definition is not in terms of pointer being unique , but in terms of meaning ).

- for a pointer p declared within a code  region b to an stable mut region of memory r, if a stable byte const v stored to address a originating from p is used , then until the end of b , the expression `v== (byte)*a` must be true , if not , a value has been stored to address a originating from p in b or by a function called in b who is given a non const-stable pointer originating from p , otherwise the behavior is undefined
+ for a pointer p declared within a code  region b to an stable mut region of memory r, if a stable byte/bit const v stored to address a originating from p is used , then until the end of b , the expression `v== (byte/bit)*a` must be true , if not , a value has been stored to address a originating from p in b or by a function called in b who is given a non const-stable pointer originating from p , otherwise the behavior is undefined
  ( the definition is not in terms of pointer being unique, but the store permission, being unique to a group of pointers ).

  region b:
- for address P while P is within its lifetime L , B is over the lifetime L
+ for pointer P while P is within its lifetime L , B is as much the lifetime L

  note: